Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: Conclusion

-This work has been supported by the French government, through the 3IA C\^ote d'Azur, Investment in the Future, project managed by the National Research Agency (ANR) with the reference number ANR-19-P3IA-0002.
+\bmhead{Acknowledgements} This work has been supported by the French government, through the 3IA C\^ote d'Azur, Investment in the Future, project managed by the National Research Agency (ANR) with the reference number ANR-19-P3IA-0002.
 We would also like to thank the France Canada Research Fund (FFCR) for their contribution to the project.
 This work was partly supported by EU Horizon 2020 project AI4Media, under contract no. 951911.
+Finally, it was also supported by the Health Data Hub.